line

 "A few drops of blood renew the whole world, and become for all men that which rennet is for milk, uniting and drawing us into one".
 Christ is "like leaven for the entire mass, and having made that which was damned one with himself, frees the whole from damnation".

 All of the types of faith mentioned above are enhanced and edified by the teaching of the Greater World Christian Spiritualist Church.
-And moreover, the fact that Christ sends His messengers to mankind today encourages a greater faith and love for our Lord, because He has not left us alone with only the Sacred Record and human interpretation to guide and comfort us, but that He guides and comforts us with further revelation of His Truth by those of His servants who took the journey long ago.
+And moreover, the fact that Christ sends His messengers of Light to mankind today encourages a greater faith and love for our Lord, because He has not left us alone with only the Sacred Record and a sometimes erroneous human interpretation to guide and comfort us, but that He guides and comforts us with further revelation of His Truth by those of His servants who took the journey long ago.

 As an addendum, a certain point of relevance can be brought in here.
-Perhaps ironically, this particular objection (Angel of light) by the Fundamentalist Christian actually points us further in the direction of Universalist teachings as opposed to the Fundamentalist's own belief in a limited and elitist salvation.
-Again, let us look at the aforementioned passages (concerning this angel of Satan 2Cor.
-Ch.11) which are used by the Literalist to refute the right of the non-Literalist to follow Universalism.
+Perhaps ironically, this particular objection ("angel of light") by the Fundamentalist Christian actually points us further in the direction of Universal Salvation teachings as opposed to the Fundamentalist's own belief in a limited and elitist salvation.
+Again, let us look at the aforementioned passages (concerning this "angel of light" 2 Cor.Ch.11) which are used by the Literalist to refute the right of the non-Literalist to believe in the love-filled Divine teachings of Universal Salvation.
 Basically, we are told: if Satan can appear as an 'angel of light', then why not his ministers too?
 Somebody in the Corinthian community was misleading the Corinthians, and Paul was pointing out that their teachers were misguided.
-So, clearly, Paul wanted to make a point of the true Gospel (the truth concerning Christ and spiritual salvation).
+So, clearly, Paul wanted to make a point of the true Gospel (the truth concerning Christ and spiritual redemption).

 This reinforces the truth that perfection "unto the likeness of Christ" comes only through the grace of God - the grace which has made it possible that the individual (or the soul fallen from perfection) can follow in the footsteps of Christ and draw back something of that perfection, thus drawing closer to the goal of perfection which God Almighty has always intended for His children.